Glasgow University Muslim Students Association: 2005-2012

 In 2005, GUMSA saw President Humza Yousaf MSP take lead of the society.
-He has since gone on to hold many important roles in government and has now become the First Minister of Scotland as of 2023.
+He has since gone on to hold many important roles in government, and served as the First Minister of Scotland between 2023 and 2024.

 The first 'Interfaith Dinner' was also held during this time, one of GUMSA's biggest events which attracts people of all faiths and none to come together and enjoy a three-course meal courtesy of the society.
 The event has become part of the society's annual calendar during Islam Awareness Week.

 In 2006 the society started focusing more on charitable activities, in particular "Water Wells Week" for which the organisation helped fund water wells in impoverished areas in the developing world.
 The society raised a total of £10,000 in just one week.

 The society held their first 'outdoor' prayer near the library during Islam Awareness Week as part of an ongoing project to make people more aware of Muslim forms of worship.

 In 2007 the 'Interfaith room' was introduced as the first full-time place of worship on the University campus, after needs were seen for it by the interfaith chaplain at the time, Stuart MacQuarrie.

 In 2008 whilst Ahmed Shaikh was president, the society saw a number of improvements for Muslim students on campus.
 The first library prayer room was established in this time period on level 3 of the main Glasgow University library.
 Prior to this students were praying in corridors and in stairwells, which led to the University Chaplain Stuart MacQuarrie commissioning the new space.
 The space has since moved many times within the building and has also seen the introduction of complimentary ablution facilities.
 Discussions also began for a space in the dental school which would be made three years later.

 The society hosted the first year-round Islamic course in Glasgow, ISyllabus.
 The course was taught by two of the UK's prominent Islamic thinkers - Shaykh Ruzwan Mohammed (who was president of GUMSA in 1990) and Shaykh Amer Jamil (who had been the vice-president of SUMSA) in the University's Boyd Orr Building.
 The course has been run in the University every year since, and has spread to other universities such as Birmingham, Manchester, Bristol, Newcastle, Dundee, Edinburgh and has plans to move to London.

 The University started supplying halal chicken in official cafeterias across campus, which has vastly improved ease of consumption for Muslim students on campus.

 The academic year 2008/09 also saw the society bring "Charity Week" (see "Activities") to Scotland.
 In this period over £50,000 was raised for orphans and needy children across the world.
 GUMSA has participated in Charity Week every year since.